 Full-page and article images from the Los Angeles Sentinel, the oldest and largest black newspaper in the western United States.
 Users can study the progression of issues over time by browsing issues of the historic newspaper, which offers coverage of 1934-2010, including news articles, photos, advertisements, classified ads, obituaries, cartoons, and more

+Search across all of Gale Primary Sources.
 With digital facsimile images of both full pages and clipped articles for hundreds of 19th century U.S. newspapers and advanced searching capabilities, researchers will be able to research history in ways previously unavailable.
 For each issue, the newspaper is captured from cover-to-cover, providing access to every article, advertisement and illustration.

 From historic pressings to contemporary periodicals, this collection includes nearly 200 years of Indigenous print journalism from the US and Canada.
 Topics covered include community news, public health and welfare, education, cultural promotion and language revitalization, and much more.